 The war in the Aleutians gave America its first theater-wide victory over Japan and the first experience at amphibious assaults in the war.
 Some 118 Aleuts perished from lack of warmth, food, and medical care.
 Smaller Aleut villages lost as much as a quarter of their pre-internment population.
 The Aleut deaths were avoidable.
 Medical supplies that had been allocated for the internment camps were instead taken by the military.
 The 700 German prisoners all returned home after the war without a single one dying during their imprisonment.

 Although the Japanese invasion was defeated by the fall of 1943, the Aleuts remained interned until the end of the war in mid-1945.
-In 1988, President Reagan signed the Commission on Wartime Relocation and Internment of Civilians Act, which authorized the establishment of a commission to review the facts and circumstances surrounding the relocation and internment of tens of thousands of American civilians during World War II.
+In 1980, the Commission on Wartime Relocation and Internment of Civilians was established.
+It reviewed the facts and circumstances surrounding the relocation and internment of tens of thousands of American civilians during World War II.

-Forty-two years after the Aleuts returned to their burned and ransacked villages, the U.S. government finally recognized that their constitutional rights had been violated.
+Forty-two years after the Aleuts returned to their villages, the U.S. government recognized that their constitutional rights had been violated.

 In 1988, Congress passed the Aleutian and Pribilof Islands Restitution Act, which paid $12,000 to Aleut surviving victims of the internment camps.
 By then, about half of the survivors had long since passed away.

-John Smelcer's forthcoming historical novel, Kiska, is about the Aleut Internment experience.
+John Smelcer is the award-winning author of more than fifty books.
+His forthcoming historical novel, Kiska, is about the Aleut Internment experience.